kishwanth21/Intern-Assesment-/README.md

 ### Getting Started
 1. Install the required dependencies using npm:
    + npm install
+2. The main code is in App.js filed and styled in App.css file.
-2. To run the React User Profile Management App locally, execute the following command:
+3. To run the Web App locally, execute the following command:
    + npm start

 The application will run on http://localhost:3000 in your web browser